Developing an Effective Safety Management System

 Other companies may decide that they will manage their SMS with the help of software system, or an external consultant, or both.
 Using a software solution can really aid in the day to day management of your SMS and can make it easier to get other employees involved and responsible for their areas.
 When choosing a software system, ensure you speak to current or past clients, not all software systems are the same and may not always suit the company’s needs.

-There is no doubt, that developing and maintaining a Safety Management System, is an ever increasing challenge facing most organisations, due to high injury and illness, lost work days, increasing occupational health and safety regulations, large citations/penalties, rising workers’ compensation costs, costly medical claims, worker retention and employee satisfaction.
+There is no doubt, that developing and maintaining an effective Safety Management System, is an ever increasing challenge facing most organisations, due to high injury and illness, lost work days, increasing occupational health and safety regulations, large citations/penalties, rising workers’ compensation costs, costly medical claims, worker retention and employee satisfaction.
 However, it is important to remember that there are a number of tools available to companies to ensure that they deliver the best SMS that they can.

 Much success of any SMS is attributed to employee health and safety training and awareness of safety issues and understanding.
 This increased awareness has been the key factor for organisations saving in legal expenses, building damage, tool and equipment damage, product and material damage and production delays and interruptions.